Skip to main content

 A newly updated Written Information Security Plan (WISP) is now available from the IRS, designed to help protect tax professionals against continuing threats from identity thieves and data breaches.

 The updated 28-page template, “Publication 5708, Creating a Written Information Security Plan for Your Tax & Accounting Practice,” was announced by the agency and its Security Summit partners—representatives of state revenue departments and the tax industry—on Aug.
-13 as part of their “Protect Your Clients; Protect Yourself” security campaign for tax professionals.
+13 as part of their “Protect Your Clients; Protect Yourself” security campaign for tax practitioners.

-The result of a yearlong effort, the new WISP is an easy-to-understand guide developed by and for paid tax preparers and CPAs, particularly those who work in smaller practices, to keep customer and business information safe and secure.
+The result of a yearlong effort, the new WISP is an easy-to-understand guide developed by and for paid tax preparers and CPAs, particularly those who work in smaller practices, to keep client and business information safe and secure.

 This new iteration of the WISP includes several information updates since the first version was released in 2022.
 The new version highlights best practices for implementing multifactor authentication for any individual accessing any information system, unless their qualified individual has approved in writing the use of reasonably equivalent or more secure access controls, the IRS said.

 In addition, tax professionals now need to report a security event affecting 500 or more people to the Federal Trade Commission (FTC) as soon as possible, but no later than 30 days from the date of discovery.
-Tax professionals also must report the incident to an IRS stakeholder liaison and state tax authorities.
+Practitioners also must report the incident to an IRS stakeholder liaison and state tax authorities.

 Danny Werfel